Intimacy

 2. Use the Whole Body

 Foreplay is not limited to genital stimulation.
 Kissing, hugging, massage, caressing the neck and ears, verbal expressions of affection.
 Full-body touch enhances both psychological intimacy and physical arousal.
+In particular, diverse contact including oral sex deepens mutual trust and a sense of security.

 3. Communicate

 "Does this feel good?"
 "Slower?"
 "What would you like me to do?"
 Communication during foreplay is the best opportunity to learn your partner's preferences.
 Read your partner's responses not only through words but also through changes in breathing, body movements, and tone of voice.
+This exchange deepens the relationship with each encounter.

 4. Redefine Foreplay as "Part of Sex"

 Instead of separating foreplay from the "main event," reframe the entire experience, including foreplay, as "sex."
 Satisfying sex can exist with foreplay alone, without penetration.
 This redefinition reduces the pressure around penetration and enables a more free and creative sexual experience.
-(Books on partnership can also be helpful)
+Books on partnership can also be helpful.

 Summary